Below you will find details of the various courses we have on offer for 9-16 year olds in 2019.

 “Believe me, my young friend, there is nothing - absolutely nothing - half so much worth doing as simply messing about in boats".
 Ratty’s advice to Mole at the beginning of The Wind in the Willows captures perfectly what we aim to achieve with our Fledglings.

-Our novice courses will be the beginning of what we hope might become a lifelong love affair with the river.
-We will be running a 2 day course for novices at Easter and novices are welcome on both our 5 day courses in the Summer.
+Our Fledglings are novice rowers who have not yet stepped foot in a boat.
+Our Fledgling courses will be the beginning of what we hope might become a lifelong love affair with the river.
+As you can see above we are running a 2 day Fledgling course at Easter and Fledglings are also welcome on both our 5 day courses in the Summer.

 At OJRC we love being out having fun on the water and we want nothing more than to introduce our Fledglings, just as Ratty introduced Mole, to the unbridled joy of being out in rowing boats.
 Starting with the important aspects of water safety we hope by the end of the course to have prepared our Fledglings for their next step which might even be a visit to The Piper at the Gates of Dawn.